Million to One

-"Million to One" is a song by Cuban–American singer Camila Cabello from the 2021 soundtrack Cinderella.
+"Million to One" is a song by American singer Camila Cabello from the 2021 soundtrack Cinderella.
 The song was written by Cabello, Scott Harris and produced by the latter.
 It was released on July 21, 2021, through Epic Records, as the first promotional single from the soundtrack.

 Background and promotion

 In April 2019 it was announced that Camila Cabello was working on the soundtrack for the film Cinderella.
 In October 2020, Idina Menzel confirmed that "[she and Camila] both have original songs as well."
 In June 2021, a snippet of the song was featured in the teaser trailer of the film, when the music director of the film Keith Harrison teased the title of the song.
 On July 28, 2021 a demo version of the song which was recorded in 2019 was leaked on the internet.
 On August 27, 2021, a snippet of the pop remix was released on TikTok.
 The pop remix was officially released on September 3, 2021, along with the deluxe edition of the soundtrack.